 Bathing suits for your body type

-As with everything, choosing a bathing suit that you love and which suits you is much more important than opting for the latest fad.
-Below are some ideas about the best swim suits for your body type.
+As with everything, choosing a bathing suit that you love and that suits you is much more important than opting for the latest fad.
+Below are some ideas about the best swimsuits for your body type.

 big bust

-If you have a large bust, it can be tricky finding swimwear to fit.
+If you have a large bust, finding swimwear to fit can be tricky.

 Small busts

-Those with small busts may find that bathing suits with ruffles on the bust and hips add shape, while those with larger busts will need much more support than that afforded by the likes of string bikinis!
+Those with small busts may find that bathing suits with ruffles on the bust and hips add shape, while those with larger busts will need much more support than that afforded by string bikinis!
+A halterneck will also work well for small busts.

 Hourglass

-If you’re an hourglass, then you could play up those curves by opting for retro styles.
+If you’re an hourglass, you could play up those curves by opting for retro styles.
+Anything that emphasizes your waist is a good choice.

 Inverted triangle

 Meanwhile, inverted triangles could try halter neck styles.
-It is flattering as it shows the collarbone and neckline without adding weight up top.
+They are flattering because they show the collarbone and neckline without adding weight up top.

 CUPSHE High Neck Tummy Control Swimwear Bathing Suit